michaelbukachi/django-vuejs-tutorial/README.md

 # django-vuejs-tutorial
 A tutorial to integrate Vue.js with django

+This tutorial integrates Vue.js and django into one application, with Vue.js handling frontend logic and django managing backend reponses.

 ## Installation
 1. Clone the repo
 2. Run `pip install -r requirements.txt`